Trump Faults Spy Bosses As Break Widens Between What They Advise And What He Does

 Trump's response on Wednesday followed a number of contradictions between the assessments of the national security establishment and the policies laid down by the White House.

 - The Pentagon urged a longer commitment to the war in Syria in view of continued security threats from the Islamic State.
-Trump says the terror group is defeated and that American forces would be pulling out.
-Director of National Intelligence Dan Coats said on Tuesday that ISIS "will continue to be a threat to the United States."
+Trump says that the terror group is defeated and that American forces would be pulling out.
+Director of National Intelligence Dan Coats said Tuesday that ISIS "will continue to be a threat to the United States."

-- Coats said the intelligence community does not believe North Korean leader Kim Jong Un will ever surrender his nuclear weapons because he sees them as essential to the survival of his regime.
-Nonetheless the White House is negotiating another summit with Kim with the aim of "total denuclearization," as the president says.
+- Coats said the intelligence community does not believe that North Korean leader Kim Jong Un will ever surrender his nuclear weapons because he sees them as essential to the survival of his regime.
+Nonetheless, the White House is negotiating another summit with Kim with the aim of "total denuclearization," as the president says.

 - Trump mocked the idea of climate change this week as a cold snap chilled much of the Midwest.
 That followed a warning in the new National Intelligence Strategy about "influxes of migrants, refugees, and internally displaced persons fleeing conflict zones; areas of intense economic or other resource scarcity; and areas threatened by climate changes, infectious disease outbreaks, or transnational criminal organizations."

-- Trump goes back and forth about what he accepts about foreign influence in U.S. elections, especially by Russia; Coats and the heads of the intelligence community told Congress that foreign powers not only interfered last year, they'll likely unveil new types of mischief in the 2020 race.
+- Trump goes back and forth about what he accepts about foreign influence in U.S. elections, especially by Russia; Coats and the heads of the intelligence community told Congress that foreign powers not only interfered last year, but they'll also likely unveil new types of mischief in the 2020 race.

 The White House and the intelligence community even differ over which top administration officials should get access to secret information.
-FBI authorities recommended against awarding security a clearance to Trump's son-in-law and adviser Jared Kushner but the White House overruled them because that authority stems from the president.
+FBI authorities recommended against awarding security a clearance to Trump's son-in-law and adviser Jared Kushner, but the White House overruled them because that authority stems from the president.

 In responding to a question about the clearance, FBI Director Christopher Wray summed up the situation in which the national security establishment finds itself: All it can do is present what it learns to the president, he said.